 Defamation lawsuit by art dealer against Sunday Telegraph

-In 2015 Nationwide published an article in The Sunday Telegraph which conveyed imputations to the effect that Mr Vass had “dealt inappropriately” with a five-panelled artwork by selling one of its component panels separately.
-This was contrary to a term of the contract for sale that the piece must not be broken up.
+In 2015 Nationwide published an article in The Sunday Telegraph.
+This conveyed imputations to the effect that Mr Vass had “dealt inappropriately” with a five-panelled artwork by selling one of its component panels separately.
+This was contrary to a term of the contract for sale that the piece must be on the market in an intact form.

 Our client serviced Nationwide a concerns notice alleging these imputations were defamatory.
 Subsequently, Nationwide sent Mr Vass the first offer of amends agreeing to not republish the imputations remaining “open to be accepted until the commencement of the trial, unless withdrawn in writing.”

 Our client rejected this offer due to no compensation offered.
 He then sent Nationwide an offer of compromise as per Pt 20 of the Uniform Civil Procedure Rules 2005 (NSW) seeking $149,001 in damages.
 Nationwide then withdrew their first offer of amends and gave a ‘renewed offer’ of $50,000 in damages.
 Our client put forth a second offer of compromise to which Nationwide did not respond.

 Before trial commenced for the proceedings, our client wrote to Nationwide accepting its second offer of amends (‘the renewed offer’) in an attempt to resolve proceedings without hearing.
 In response, Nationwide argued that our client rejected the first offer of amends by offering the second offer of compromise and was therefore no longer open for acceptance.
 The defendant argued that our client’s second offer of compromise was, erroneously in fact, a counter offer nullifying the second offer of amends.

 OUTCOME: Defamation appeal dismissed in settlement